-For additional questions regarding championship photography, please contact Levida Maxwell by email (lmaxwell@ncaa.org) or phone 317-917-6356.
+For additional questions regarding championship photography, please contact the digital and social media group at 317-917-6222.

 Post-round Interviews.

 All coaches and student-athletes must be made available for post-competition interviews following the "cooling off" period.
 This not only applies to formal press conferences, but also to any interview requests made to coaches and/or student-athletes not involved in the press conference.
 Failure to do so may result in possible misconduct, as determined by the respective sport committee.